-This Instant Pot Soup is my spin on a Three Sisters Soup.
-Three Sisters refers to a companion planting technique used for planting beans, corn and squash together.
-This easy, healthy and delicious version uses crookneck squash, pinto beans, sweet corn, and the beautiful flavor of sage to tie it all together!
-This pressure cooker soup is vegan, gluten-free, and dairy-free.
+This delicious recipe is my spin on a Three Sisters Soup.
+Three Sisters refers to a companion planting technique used for planting beans, corn, and squash together.
+This easy, healthy, and delicious version uses crookneck squash, pinto beans, sweet corn, and the beautiful flavor of sage to tie it all together!
+This soup can be made in an Instant Pot pressure cooker or on the stovetop and it’s vegan, gluten-free, and dairy-free.
 Read on to learn more about the Three Sisters, as well as find this wholesome Native American-inspired recipe!

 What are The Three Sisters?

 The “Three Sisters” refers to a companion planting technique attributed to the indigenous people of the Americas.
 It involves the planting of corn (maize), beans, and squash in such a way that they support one another.
 Corn provides a steady vertical structure for the beans to climb, and squash provides ground cover preventing weeds and keeping the soil out of too much sunlight.
 The three together provide a fertile and sustainable planting system as well as a wonderful food source of complex carbohydrates, protein, fatty acids, vitamins, and nutrients.
 Needless to say, it’s a beautiful & inspiring combination and mighty tasty when used in recipes together, too!

 Soup can be gluten-free, or it can contain gluten, it all depends on the ingredients used to make it.
 Some soups contain wheat-based broth, or even wheat-based ingredients (like pasta) added to them, which means they contain gluten.

 Other soups are made with gluten-free ingredients such as chicken, beef, or vegetable broth and do not contain gluten.
 It is important to read the label or ask about the ingredients if you are trying to avoid gluten in your diet.

 - High in protein, fiber, vitamins, and nutrients.